 Hand-picking weeds and harmful herbicides may be a thing of the past thanks to technology that has made its way to Canada.

-“In farming there’s many obstacles… and with the weed situation, the more you fertilize, the more the weeds just love that,” said Reeve.
+“In farming, there are many obstacles… and with the weed situation, the more you fertilize, the more the weeds just love that,” said Reeve.
 “This is something we all deal with and I don’t want to (use herbicides and) put all of these chemicals into the earth (to kill the weeds).”

 Reeve chooses to not use herbicides or pesticides on her crops and, as a result, previously relied on hand-picking weeds, a process that took hours and hours out of her day.